chadrem/tribe/README.md

 ## Linking

-Linking allows actors to group together into a tree structure such that they all live or die as one group.
+Linking allows actors to group together so that they all live or die together.
 Such linking is useful for breaking up complex problems into multiple smaller units.
 To create a linked actor you use the Actable#spawn method.
 By default, if a linked actor dies, it will cause its parent and children to die too.
-Thus the entire tree lives or dies together.
+You an override this behavior using by using supervisors.

     # Create the top-level actor class.
     class Level1 < Tribe::Actor